 Even Lou Pasteur, the father of our culturally revered “Germ Theory”, reportedly recanted on his deathbed that “the pathogen is nothing, the terrain is everything.”

-And if germs do happen to take hold of your terrain despite your best attempts at “dump-buster” living, your immune system will be in an ideal position, thanks to your healthy habits, to kick in and douse the illness in record time.
+And if germs do happen to take hold of your terrain despite your best attempts at “dump-buster” living, your immune system will be in an ideal position to kick in and douse the illness in record time thanks to your healthy habits.

 Contributed by Dr. Thomas R. Lamar, DC.